ttomtsis/DVDApplication/README.md

 * GraalVM 22

 # Getting Started
 To get started with this project, you can choose either to run it locally on your host machine, on docker or in a single node Kubernetes cluster using minikube.

+You will need to have the following installed on your machine:

+* Java 17+
+* Maven 3.9.1+, or you can use the provided maven wrapper
+* MySQL Server installed or running in a container ( Unless the default H2 database suits your needs ).

 The spring boot app consists of **two profiles** similar to each other:

 1) The '**default profile**' should be used for local development and testing.
 Used an H2 database unless configured otherwise